uberbruns/Writing/20180121-unwrapping-nested-optionals/20180121-unwrapping-nested-optionals.md

 // x is now of type Bool??
 ```

 But how you got there is not what these notes are about.
-Its about how you unwrap nested optionals, without writing too much unnecessary code.
+They are about how you unwrap these nested optionals, without writing too much unnecessary code.
 So, the obvious approach might be to unwrap `x` twice:

 ```swift
 if let optionalX = x, let unwrappedX = optionalX {